Third-person shooter: History

+2D shooter games have had a third-person top-down perspective since the earliest days of video games, dating back to Spacewar!
+(1962) and its clones Galaxy Game (1971) and Computer Space (1971).

-2D and pseudo-3D shooters
+Pseudo-3D shooters

-2D third-person shooters have existed since the earliest days of video games, dating back to Spacewar!
-(1962); third-person perspective shooting is also featured in its clones, Galaxy Game (1971) and Computer Space (1971).
-Arcade shooters with a 3D third-person perspective include Nintendo's Radar Scope (1979), Atari's Tempest (1981), Nihon Bussan's Tube Panic (1983), Sega's Space Harrier (1985), Atari's Xybots (1987), and Square's 3-D WorldRunner (1987). and JJ (1987) Third-person shooters for home computers include Dan Gorlin's Airheart (1986) and Paul Norman's Beyond Forbidden Forest (1986).
+Early arcade shooters with a pseudo-3D third-person behind-the-back perspective include Nintendo's Radar Scope (1979), Atari's Tempest (1981), Nihon Bussan's Tube Panic (1983), Sega's Space Harrier (1985), Atari's Xybots (1987), and Square's 3-D WorldRunner (1987) and JJ (1987).
+Third-person shooters for home computers include Dan Gorlin's Airheart (1986) and Paul Norman's Beyond Forbidden Forest (1986).

 Konami's run & gun shooter Contra (1987) featured several third-person shooter levels where the player trudges through indoor enemy bases.
 Konami's Devastators (1988) is a third-person shooter where, rather than moving forward automatically, the player walks forward by holding the Up direction, as the background slowly scales toward the screen.
 Devastators also featured various obstacles that could be used to take cover from enemy fire, as well as two-player cooperative gameplay.
-A similar shooter released that same year was Cabal (1988), which inspired many of its own "Cabal clones," such as NAM-1975 (1990) and Wild Guns (1994).
-Kurt Kalata of Hardcore Gaming 101 cites Sega's Last Survivor (1988), released for arcades and then ported to the FM Towns and FM Towns Marty, featuring eight-player deathmatch.
-He notes that it has a perspective and split-screen similar to Xybots, but with entirely different gameplay and controls.
+A similar shooter released that same year was Cabal (1988), which inspired many of its own "Cabal clones", such as NAM-1975 (1990) and Wild Guns (1994).
+Sega's Last Survivor (1988), released for arcades and then ported to the FM Towns and FM Towns Marty, featured eight-player deathmatch, a third-person perspective, and split-screen multiplayer.